yangcao77/odo-fork/docs/IDP-YAML.md

       # Map a directory for the build job to be able to copy the .war file

       repoMappings: # Optional: Automatically upload files/directories from the IDP repo to a container on/before startup
+      - srcPath: "/scripts/build.sh"
+        destPath: "/home/user/build-scripts"
+        setExecuteBit: true # Set execute bit on a single file
-      - srcPath: "/scripts" # path in remote git repo, where folder containing "idp.yaml" is /
+      - srcPath: "/scripts2" # path in remote git repo, where folder containing "idp.yaml" is /
         destPath: "/home/user" # path inside container to upload the directory
         setExecuteBit: true # Set execute bit on all files in the directory (required for windows local, git repos without execute, http serving)
-      - srcPath: "/scripts2/build.sh"
-        destPath: "/home/user/build-scripts"
-        setExecuteBit: true # Set execute bit on a single file

       sourceMappings: # Optional: Ability to map files in the local project directory (eg the user's current working dir)` into the container
       - srcPath: "/src" # copy from $CURRENT_DIR/src